Joely Richardson

-Joely Kim Richardson (born 9 January 1965) is a British actor.
+Joely Kim Richardson (born 9 January 1965) is a British actress.
 She is notable for her roles as Julia McNamara in the FX drama series Nip/Tuck (2003–2010), Katherine Parr in the Showtime series The Tudors (2010), and Ethel Cripps in the Netflix series The Sandman (2022).
 Her film credits include Drowning by Numbers (1988), King Ralph (1991), 101 Dalmatians (1996), Event Horizon (1997), The Patriot (2000), Anonymous (2011), the Hollywood film adaptation of The Girl with the Dragon Tattoo (2011), Endless Love (2014), Red Sparrow (2018), The Turning (2020), and Little Bone Lodge (2023).

 Early life

 Joely Kim Richardson was born in Marylebone, London, to the theatrical Redgrave family, the daughter of actress Vanessa Redgrave and director Tony Richardson (1928–1991), and the granddaughter of actors Sir Michael Redgrave (1908–1985) and Rachel Kempson, Lady Redgrave (1910–2003).
 (Note: In his autobiography, Tony Richardson notes that Kim was the original chosen name in honour of the actress Kim Stanley (1922–2002), but at the last minute they copied Natasha's swimming teacher who named her daughter Joely.
 It was actually a misspelling of the French jolie.)
 Actress Natasha Richardson (1963–2009) was her sister and actor Liam Neeson is her brother-in-law.
-She is the aunt of Micheál Richardson and Daniel Neeson and the niece of Lynn Redgrave (1943–2010) and Corin Redgrave (1939–2010) and cousin of Jemma Redgrave, who is five days younger than Richardson.
+She is the aunt of Micheál Richardson and Daniel Neeson, the niece of Lynn Redgrave (1943–2010) and Corin Redgrave (1939–2010), and cousin of Jemma Redgrave, who is five days younger than Richardson.

 Joely appeared as an extra at the age of three in the 1968 version of The Charge of the Light Brigade, directed by her father.
 Richardson and her sister Natasha's early education began at the independent St Paul's Girls' School in Hammersmith.
 At age 14, Richardson moved to boarding school at the independent Harry Hopman Tennis School in Tampa, Florida.
 In 1983, she graduated from the Thacher School in Ojai, California, then returned to London to study at the Royal Academy of Dramatic Art and graduated in 1985.